siefkenj/IBLODEs/book/typst/modules/module7.typ

 But, *make sure to actually compute the equilibrium solution(s)*.
 When confronted with an equation like $arrow(r)' = M arrow(r) + arrow(p)$, it is tempting to claim that $arrow(p)$ is an equilibrium solution.
 In all likelihood, *it is not*!
 (It is actually $-M^(-1) arrow(p)$.)

+== Superposition Principle

+XXX Explain how this can all be restated in terms of the superposition principle.